Patty Pell, PhD

 You can view the courses this certificate requires in the Academic Catalog.

-Where is the Certificate in Cultural Engagement offered?
+Where is the Certificate in Theology, Justice, and Social Advocacy offered?

-How many credit hours is the Certificate in Cultural Engagement?
+How many credit hours is the Certificate in Theology, Justice, and Social Advocacy?

 15 credit hours